TEbefine/todo-list-coding-test/README.md

 - Users can delete unwanted items.
 - Filtering (Implemented): View all tasks, completed tasks only, or incomplete tasks only.
 - Local Storage Persistence (Implemented): Saves the to-do list data for future use.
+- Use TypeScript for type safety

 **Planned Enhancements**

 - Use a CSS framework for styling (To be considered)
 - Implement unit tests for critical components (To be considered)
-- Use TypeScript for type safety (To be considered)

 **Installation**